venkatesh1801/Toy-Store-MySQL-Data-Analysis/README.md

 ```
 <img width="486" height="212" alt="results_query1" src="https://github.com/user-attachments/assets/3108c261-741c-4786-a269-6d1fe79b86c9" />

+Findings: The primary traffic source is "gsearch nonbrand" with 282,706 sessions, indicating a strong reliance on this channel for website traffic.

 # 2. Gsearch Conversion Rate Analysis
 Objective: Tom Parmesan (Marketing Director) wanted to evaluate the conversion rate of "gsearch" traffic, expecting it to be at least 4%.
 Query: